apache/spark/docs/howto/operator/google/cloud/cloud_build.rst

 Google Cloud Build Operators
 ============================

-The `GoogleCloud Build <https://cloud.google.com/cloud-build/>`__ is a service that executes your builds on Google Cloud Platform infrastructure.
+The `GoogleCloud Build <https://cloud.google.com/cloud-build/>`__ is a service that executes your builds on Google Cloud infrastructure.
 Cloud Build can import source code from Google Cloud Storage, Cloud Source Repositories, execute a build to your specifications, and produce artifacts such as Docker containers or Java archives.